mikegrudic/gizmo_leshouches/README.md

 GIZMO's build system works as follows:

 0. Specify the system environment setup you wish to build with.
 Different setups for different implemented HPC environments are found in different cases in the `Makefile`.
 For example, there is a `PSMN` environment.
 If you are running on a Mac with packages installed via homebrew, you can use `MacbookCellar`.
-To tell it which to use,
+To tell it which to use, modify `Makefile.systype` in the source directory, uncommenting the `SYSTYPE=...` line corresponding to your system, or, more conveniently, create a `.gizmo` file in your root home directory with a single line `SYSTYPE=...`.
 1. Specify the options to compile the binary with in a file `Config.sh`.
 At baseline, essentially everything we would want to run for our stellar feedback experiments would include the following:
 ```
 SINGLE_STAR_STARFORGE_DEFAULTS